-Whether you’re planning to grill everything in your box this summer or just gearing up to clean out your fridge afterwards, we want to make sure you have lots of delicious options.
-This July, we want to help you celebrate your independence from waste, so we’re sharing some easy ways to create something delicious with what’s already in your fridge, starting with the million and one condiments we all seem to accumulate after barbecues.
+Whether you’re planning to grill everything in your box this summer or just gearing up to clean out your fridge afterward, we want to make sure you have lots of delicious options.
+This July, we want to help you celebrate your independence from waste, so we’re sharing some easy ways to create something delicious with what’s already in your fridge, starting with the million and one leftover condiments we all seem to accumulate after barbecues.

 If there are a few teaspoons of mustard clinging to the inside of a jar, don’t give up.
 That last bit of mustard is the perfect addition to an easy vinaigrette, and you can even use that mustard jar to mix the vinaigrette for a truly zero-waste dressing.